Challenging and Changing Perceptions Through Travel

 For example, let’s look at reporting of mass rallies in a city against government policies.
-If you are watching western media outlets (Europe, North America, Australia for example) and these rallies occur in other western countries, these mass rallies are termed as ‘protests’, but if these occur in countries that are not western and/or countries that have less than friendly relations with your own, these rallies are termed as ‘uprisings’, or something to do with ‘liberation’ or ‘democracy’.
+If you are watching western media outlets (Europe, North America, Australia for example) and these rallies occur in other western countries, these mass rallies are termed as ‘protests’.
+Still, if these occur in countries that are not western or countries that have less than friendly relations with your own, these rallies are termed as ‘uprisings’, or something to do with ‘liberation’ or ‘democracy’.

 Combine these two, and you will see, hear or read plenty of comments from protesters who are rallying against the government, but almost no comments from those organising pro-government rallies elsewhere in the same city.
 I have lost count to the number of times I’ve seen this pattern occurring – especially in portrayals of non-western countries.

 This portrayal of a ‘hostile country’ is effectively demonising the leadership of that country and in turn, demonising its people.
 I remember once visiting a certain Middle East country that is accused of supporting terrorism, and on more than one occasion, people would approach me to say ‘Please tell the world we are not terrorists.’
 In another Middle East country subjected to negative criticism in western media, a young man walked up to me and questioned in a quiet voice ‘Why does the world hate us so much?’
-These messages were not orchestrated by some government official watching my every move, these were genuine concerns from citizens of these countries.
+These messages were not orchestrated by some government official watching my every move, and these were genuine concerns from citizens of these countries.

 When watching the media, think critically, and use independent thinking to decide why you are seeing, hearing or reading something that is being reported – is there an agenda behind this coverage?
-If there is a pattern of reporting that is being used to denounce the government of a supposedly ‘hostile country’, and if so, why is this occurring?
+If there is a pattern of reporting that is being used to denounce the government of a supposedly ‘hostile country’, why is it occurring?
 The reality may be far different from the perception you are given.Read more: The Benefits of Slow Travel